Diverse Demonstrations Improve In-context Compositional Generalization: DPP Details

 with $q \in \mathbb{R}^{n}$ being normalized retriever scores that model the quality of each example; and $\{\phi_i\}_{i=1}^n$ denoting normalized tf-idf vectors over LSs, which model the different aspects that are contained within each training example.
 The dot product of those vectors is used to model the similarity between two train examples.

 $\log \ \det(L_\mathcal{D})$ is a submodular function which satisfies the diminishing marginal returns property.
 Therefore, we can find a subset of training examples $\mathcal{D} \subset \mathcal{T}, |\mathcal{D}|=k$ that maximizes it in a feasible manner using a greedy optimizer \citep{Kaushal2022SubmodlibAS}.
+Specifically, we used the Naive Greedy optimizer.
+We used scikit-learn \cite{scikit-learn} for calculating tf-idf vectors.